Kong/terraform-provider-konnect/docs/resources/gateway_key_auth.md

 - `created_at` (Number) Unix epoch when the resource was created.
 Requires replacement if changed.
 - `id` (String) Requires replacement if changed.
 - `tags` (List of String) Requires replacement if changed.
+- `ttl` (Number) key-auth ttl in seconds.
+Requires replacement if changed.

 <a id="nestedatt--consumer"></a>
 ### Nested Schema for `consumer`